mr-eggleton/web-lit-core/_articles/08-building-basic-pages.md

 :::

-* Write your Biography or “About” page.
-Have participants break into pairs and interview each other about their lives.
-As facilitator, keep track of time to ensure that each learner has equal time for their story.
+* You will write your Biography or “About Me" article.
+* In pairs, interview each other about your lives.
+  * 5 mins each
+  * If you don’t want to share personal stuff, make up a fictional character and tell that character’s story.
+  * The listener takes notes
+    * What’s your name?
+    * Where were you born?
+Where did you grow up?
+What was that like?
+    * What are you doing now?
+How do you spend your time?
+What are your favorite things to do, favorite places, foods, music, etc
+    * Is there a favorite moment,  proudest moment that stands out?
+    * What are your plans and dreams for the future?

 ::: notes